decred/dcrdocs/docs/getting-started/cli-differences.md

 ---

-The purpose of this page is to explain the key differences for running the cross-platform command-line applications on Windows, Linux, and macOS/OSX.
+The purpose of this page is to explain the key differences for running the cross-platform command-line applications on Windows, Linux, and macOS.

 ---